MayuriKM/jekyll_plugins/about.md

 Let's go and enjoy learnings.
 Good Luck to ME :)

-If you want to know my steps of precticing then visit my page : tutorial.md
+If you want to know my steps of precticing then visit my page : tutorial